caeus/asd1/README.md

 As such, and trying no to make it super difficult to learn, we use a language inspired in all those tools.
 Our unit of work is a Task, and a Task is an implementation, and a set of dependencies (references to other tasks)

 Task reference is determined by its location, which takes us to a package.
 A package is a collection of tasks under a namespace.
-Multiple projects inhabit a project.
+Multiple packages inhabit a project.

 A project is a collection of packages, and it's bound to a folder inside the workspace/monorepo.
 Projects are declared in files named `__project__.py`.